ARI SHAPIRO, Host:

 AMOS: The people who were in Ergenekon?

-Ms. YASEMIN CONGAR (Reporter, Taraf): We are a small newspaper.
+YASEMIN CONGAR: We are a small newspaper.
 It's a newspaper that created a lot of noise for its size.
 Some of us have received death threats.

 AMOS: Have you personally gotten death threats?